realCheesyQuesadilla/seppuku/README.md

 ## Future Goals

-I plan to attend functionality to delete binary passed.
+Add functionality to also delete binary.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.